LorMeBioAI/MBPD/README.md

 --pwd Output path, default is current path

 Step 3: choose the appropriate threshold for pathogen identification
---similarity: The threshold of taxonomy classification based on uclust algorithm,sequencing regions of V1-V2 or V4 are recommended using 0.9,others are ecommended using 0.8,default=0.8, the similarity threshold is (0, 1).
+--similarity: The threshold of taxonomy classification based on uclust algorithm,sequencing regions of V1-V2 or V4 are recommended using 0.9,others are ecommended using 0.8,default=0.9, the similarity threshold is (0, 1).

+Using following command, and run the script of S01.1.symbolic_links.sh, S01.1.pathogen.part1.sh and S01.1.pathogen.part2.sh in shell folder.

+Note: S01.1.pathogen.part1.sh depends on QIIME2 environment, and S01.1.pathogen.part2.sh depends on QIIME1 environment, so we recommend you to create 2 conda environment to run these two scripts.

-Using following command, and run the S01.1.pathogen.sh script in shell folder. python3 MBPD.py --file raw.fq.list --pwd new --similarity 0.9 The output contains fasta file of ASV and table file of pathogenic taxonomy. asv_taxa_table.xls: table files with taxa as rows and sample as columns.
+python3 MBPD.py --file raw.fq.list --pwd new --similarity 0.9
+The output contains fasta file of ASV and table file of pathogenic taxonomy. asv_taxa_table.xls: table files with taxa as rows and sample as columns.